 Other evidence can be found in the Egyptian Book of the Dead or in Tibetan writings, which provide precise instructions on the ceremonial use of incense as adjuvants for meditation or prayer.

 In the Bible, we find the rules for composing sacred incense, and similar uses have been found in the ceremonies of pre-Colombian populations, in those of Amerindian or Siberian shamanism, and in Nordic, Hellenic, and Roman paganism.

-There are also elements of pharmacopoeia based on fumigation within Chinese, Tibetan, and Indian medicine and in general throughout the eastern part of the world, as well as in shamanic practices of African and South American tribes.
+There are also elements of pharmacopoeia based on fumigation within Chinese, Tibetan, and Indian medicine and throughout the eastern part of the world, as well as in the shamanic practices of African and South American tribes.

-It was also a fundamental part of funeral ceremonies to make sure that the energies given off serenely accompanied the soul of the deceased towards the world of the dead.
+It was also a fundamental part of funeral ceremonies to ensure that the energies given off serenely accompanied the deceased’s soul towards the world of the dead.

 Magickal properties of frankincense essential oil

 Frankincense essential oil is a wonderful ingredient to boost your magickal practices such as spells, rituals, and also visualizations and focus.
 Bringing harmony and calmness, frankincense is a great ingredient for love spells too.
 You can learn more about frankincense here in this article!

 Uses and practical advice on frankincense essential oil

 Purifying masks: add 2 drops of frankincense essential oil to a spoonful of sweet almond oil to add to the ventilated clay already diluted in water.
 The astringent power adds up to purify the skin of the face and neck.

 Anti-aging creams: add 2-3 drops of frankincense essential oil to a jar of your normal moisturizing or firming cream to enhance its effect.